chris-horner/chris-horner.com/content/post/defining-transitions-in-kotlin.md

 presenters do a great job of diving into how to achieve particular effects.

-If you want something that steps you through the API and demonstrates some of the issues you might encounter along the way then you can check out [my presentation](https://www.youtube.com/watch?v=9Y5cbC5YrOY) from Droidcon SF 2017.
+If you want something that steps you through the API and demonstrates some of the issues you might encounter along the way, then check out [my presentation](https://www.youtube.com/watch?v=9Y5cbC5YrOY) from Droidcon SF 2017.

 One of the best sample projects Google have provided that showcases material transitions is [Plaid](https://github.com/android/plaid).
 It's a fairly feature packed app that consumes and presents data from